openforis/sepal-doc/docs/source/workflows/area_estimation.rst

 As a first step in the data collection, the coordinator and the trainer organize and prepare a training event for the interpreters who have confirmed their participation.
 The training should cover the following topics as a minimum:

--   the response design and the interpretation key (detailing location specific examples from all the classes in the classification system with visualization from multiple data sources available),
+-   the response design and the interpretation key (detailing location-specific examples from all the classes in the classification system with visualization from multiple data sources available),
 -   The software used for the data collection and how to ensure the data management and storage,
 -   The data sources available, and
 -   Quality management practices.